caiomts/timerdo/docs/index.md

 ---

 ## Getting started
 Timerdo is a CLI application 100% written in Python.
 So, if you're a Python user, you can easily install Timerdo with `pip[x]`.
-If you not, don't be afraid, follow along with the [tutorial] and start using python :partying_face:.

 ### Install Timerdo